-Workers’ compensation insurance covers work-related injuries, medical bills, wage replacement and more for your employees, which is one of the biggest risk exposures for landscapers.
-This coverage is necessary for many landscaping businesses because most states require workers comp coverage if you have any employees and employee accidents can be expensive to your business if you’re not properly covered.
-Your workers may face several work hazards, such as sharp tools, heavy equipment, operating machinery and vehicles and even animal bites.
+Workers’ compensation insurance covers work-related injuries, medical bills, and wage replacement for employees who suffer work-related injuries or illnesses.
+This coverage is necessary for many landscaping businesses because most states require workers comp coverage if you have any employees, and employee accidents can be expensive to your business if you’re not covered properly.

 Commercial Umbrella Insurance

-Commercial umbrella insurance provides coverage above the limits of your liability insurance.
-A common way insurance claims can rise above your general liability limits is from a lawsuit and related expenses.
-For example, if you have a general liability limit of $2 million and your legal fees are $3 million, umbrella insurance can cover the $1 million not covered under general liability.
+Commercial umbrella insurance provides coverage above the liability limits of other primary insurance policies.
+Property lawsuits or significant injuries can lead to very expensive legal costs and settlements.
+If you have a general liability limit of $2 million and your legal fees are $3 million, umbrella insurance can cover the $1 million not covered under general liability.

 When to Get a Surety Bond